Neptune Blog

 TensorBoard images

-This dashboard has images that show the weights.
-Adjusting the slider displays the weights at various epochs.
+This dashboard displays images that represent the weights.
+Adjusting the slider we can visualize the weights at various epochs.

 TensorBoard graphs